danacarlson/wag-fh/user/pages/01.home/_actions/actions.md

         altextra: ''
         projectdate: 'March 2018'
         description: 'WAG members collected signatures for Congresswoman Grace Meng''s Re-election Campaign.'
     -
+        title: 'March for Our Lives'
+        subtitle: Political
+        layout: default
+        modalid: 10
+        date: null
+        img: marchforourlives1.jpg
+        thumbnail: marchforourlives1-thumb.jpg
+        alt: ''
+        imgextra: marchforourlives2.jpg
+        altextra: ''
+        projectdate: 'March 2018'
+        description: 'WAG members followed the lead of the students in their lives and took part in NYC’s March For Our Lives March 24th.
+Thousands turned out demanding gun reform and making their voices heard along with all those marching in Washington, DC, Los Angeles, Seattle, Paris, Amsterdam and numerous other cities.
+Thoughts and prayers are not enough, it’s time for real change!!! '
+    -
         title: 'NYC Women''s March 2018'
         subtitle: Political